nais/azurerator/docs/lifecycle.md

 ## 1 New applications

-Applications that do not exist in Azure AD will be registered with the following configuration:
+Any application that does not already exist in Azure AD will be registered with the following configuration:

 ### 1.1 Display Name

 The application in Azure AD will be assigned a display name of the following format:

 ```
-<ClusterName>:<Namespace>:<Metadata.Name>
+<clustername>:<namespace>:<metadata.name>
 ```

 ### 1.2 Authentication Platform

-By default, a **Web API** is registered as the authentication platform for the application, allowing for usage in _ OIDC/OAuth2_ authentication flows with Azure AD.
+By default, a **Web API** is registered as the authentication platform for the application, allowing for usage in _OIDC/OAuth2_ authentication flows with Azure AD.
 This means the application can be used for both accessing and exposing Web APIs, handling both end-user logins with OIDC and on-behalf-of flows and/or act as daemons for service-to-service communication.